maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 PDF reader
 ----------

-Maemo 5 features a PDF reader, and now it has been ported to Maemo Leste, `the osso-pdf-viewer source can be found here <https://github.com/maemo-leste/osso-pdf-viewer/commits/master>`_.
+Maemo 5 features a PDF reader, and it has now been ported to Maemo Leste, `the osso-pdf-viewer source can be found here <https://github.com/maemo-leste/osso-pdf-viewer/commits/master>`_.
-Porting was slightly more involved that we hoped, but all in all it was maybe half a day of work.
+Porting was slightly more involved than we hoped, but all in all it was maybe half a day of work.
 Porting did review that there is a bug in the underlying maemo file manager libraries, making it impossible for users to select a file to open if the enviroment variable `MYDOCSDIR` is set, see `#280 <https://github.com/maemo-leste/bugtracker/issues/280>`_.